-- Provides opportunities for rural residential lifestyles and hobby farms in unincorporated parts of the County, including opportunities for small-scale farming, equestrian uses, and similar activities. - Treated water may be available in some locations.
-Where on-site wells exist, productivity and quality may be impacted by stream flows and irrigation practices. - On-site septic systems are required.
-Adequate soil for septic systems is required to ensure impacts on neighboring wells and waterways are not impacted. - Lot sizes vary by location, but must be larger than one-acre to accommodate on-site well and septic systems. - Road surfacing (paved or unpaved) and maintenance vary by level of traffic and purpose of roadway. - Fire service and emergency services are available.
+- Provides opportunities for rural residential lifestyles and hobby farms in unincorporated parts of the County, including opportunities for small-scale farming, equestrian uses, and similar activities. - Central water may be available in some locations.
+Where on-site wells exist, productivity and quality may be impacted by drought, stream flows, and irrigation practices. - Road surfacing (paved or unpaved) and maintenance vary by level of traffic and purpose of roadway. - Fire service and emergency services are available.